We haven’t baked cakes here for ages and like the No 10 bus, they all come along at once!

 2 x 21cm sandwich tins, greased and lined

 Wipe the courgettes with kitchen towel (don’t peel them), then grate.
 The coarse side of an ordinary grater is best as anything finer or smaller can make them mushy).
-When they’re grated turn them into a sieve over the sink to remove excess water.
+When the courgettes are grated turn them into a sieve over the sink to remove excess water.

 Put the eggs, oil and sugar in a bowl and beat until creamy.
 Sieve in the flour, bicarb and baking powder and continue to beat until well combined.
-Now stir in the grated courgette and add the drained raisins.
-Pour the mixture into the tins and bake for 30 mins until slightly browned and firm to the touch.
-Leave in the tins on a rack for 5-10 mins then turn out and let cool until you’re ready to fill and ice.
+Now stir in the grated courgette and add the drained sultanas.
+Equally pour the mixture into the tins and bake for 30 minutes until slightly browned and firm to the touch.
+Leave in the tins on a rack for 5-10 mins then turn out and allow them to cool until you’re ready to fill and ice them.

 Makes 350ml: